Owner-Occupied Housing Rehabilitation (OOHR) Program

 Applicants who qualify will have their house fully inspected.
 This will include a building performance inspection to ensure that all systems are properly, safely and efficiently working.
 Elderly or disabled homeowners will be surveyed for accessibility needs or necessary modifications to the house.
 For those deficiencies found during the inspection process, or accessibility needs, a detailed scope of work will be prepared to include a preliminary cost estimate, which will be reviewed by county and homeowner for approval prior to contacting properly registered and licensed contractors who perform the work.
 At the completion of the project, the City of Flagstaff Housing Rehabilitation Specialist will conduct a final inspection, on behalf of the County, to ensure that all work was properly performed as contracted between the homeowner and contractor.

+For more specific information on How to Qualify see our OOHR Brochure - click here.
 You may request an application to be mailed from Coconino County Community Services from Norma Gallegos at (928) 679-7430.
-Applications will also be available for pick up at the: Coconino County Health and Community Services Building located at 2625 N. King Street, Flagstaff, Arizona or you may download the application.
+Applications will also be available for pick up at the: Coconino County Health and Community Services Building located at 2625 N. King Street, Flagstaff, Arizona or you may download the Application - click here.

 HUD will follow strict rules to protect a client’s confidentiality.
 The personal data collected, such as name and address, are protected by the Privacy Act.
 A client will never be identified in any reports.
 Although individual client responses may be looked at by HUD personnel, or HUD contractors, to collect and analyze the data, a client’s name will not be associated with any analysis of the data.
 Only results from groups of people will be report to protect privacy as HUD staff and must demonstrate that they have systems in place to protect against data disclosure.